 Many of us have pictures online that we wouldn’t necessarily want potential employers to see – but that we don’t want to delete either.
 A good middle ground is to ensure you have privacy settings in place.
 This allows you to keep what you want to keep without having to worry about who may find it.
 If you use your Facebook profile exclusively for private use, try adding your middle name to make yourself less likely to be found.

-Twitter provides 140 characters in which to introduce yourself.
+At this time, Twitter provides 280 characters in which to introduce yourself.
 Use this space to provide a positive first impression.
 Give people a snapshot of who you are and what you are about.
 The same goes for LinkedIn.
 Use the space available in your summary to introduce yourself, highlighting your career successes, passions, and showing how you are a great culture fit for any company.

 Make sure your profile picture shows you in a professional light, yet friendly and approachable.
 Most major social networks also provide the ability to upload a cover image which gives you another way to introduce yourself.